 In August 2013, I discovered I had breast cancer with metastasis in my lungs from routine breast screening.
 I have completed chemotherapy and radiotherapy.
 Some of the nodules in my lungs remain – worryingly.
 I am continuing to have treatment every 3 weeks.
 Many senior consultants believe my cancer is due to the stress I have been under due to whistleblowing.
 Thankfully, due to a wonderful dog walker and a friend, Walter Wyeth, I have not had to place Pie in a kennel and be separated.
 The trauma would have been too much too to bear.
 I can cope with dealing with cancer but not being separated from Pie.

-Despite having one of the strongest whistleblowing cases in the country, where I have won Interim relief Hearing, whistleblowing has destroyed my career, pension, health and now my possible loss of home.
-Despite this, there is still no help.
+Despite having one of the strongest whistleblowing cases in the country, where I have won Interim relief Hearing, whistleblowing has destroyed my NHS career, pension, health.
+My case has been extensively covered in the media.
+Despite this, there had been no positive help.
 Several letters have been written to Jeremy Hunt by myself, my MP, CQC and Stephen Dorrell.
-I have now met with Ed Jones, Special Advisor to Jeremy Hunt as well as Jeremy Hunt himself.
-He has yet to remedy my situation, which has been ongoing for nearly 6 years.
+I had met with Ed Jones, Special Advisor to Jeremy Hunt as well as Jeremy Hunt himself.
+He has yet to investigate my reported fraud despite having abundance of evidence.